DFE-Digital/buy-for-your-school/doc/architecture/decisions/0020-use-accessable-autocomplete-for-autocomplete-fields.md

 We will use [accessible-autocomplete](https://github.com/alphagov/accessible-autocomplete) to provide the autocomplete capability in our pages.

 This package has been chosen because accessability has been carefully considered when developing the package.
-Also it is designed to be used with `govuk` form styles so it will be in keeping with other form fields so as not to jarr the user.
+Also it is designed to be used with `govuk` form styles so it will be in keeping with other form fields and not be jarring to the user.

 ## Consequences